A Ramzan like no other: COVID shadow on Muslim fasting month | Health

 ''Ramzan is a time for family and friends, but this year I have lost many of my near and dear ones and many in the family have been infected by the virus.
 This has been a tough month and I spent it just praying to Allah that this deadly virus goes away from our lives,'' said Tanvir Parvez, a lawyer from Ghaziabad.

-The festivities, the cheer, the morning 'sehri' at food joints that underscored Ramzan and Eid for not just devout Muslims but others as well have receded like a distant dream for those like Parvez.
-Who would have thought that instead of dwelling on the spread laid out across virtually every dining table in a Muslim household at 'iftar', families this Ramzan would be sweating over arranging oxygen cylinders, oxygen concentrators, hospital beds, and plasma or a burial spot for friends and family hit by the deadly virus? ''Iftar is such an amazing time when we pray to God, have a wholesome meal with the family, and count our blessings.
-But it has not been so this time where we are daily dealing with some bad news or another," Parvez told PTI as India on Wednesday again reported more than 4,000 Covid deaths.
+The festivities, the cheer, the morning 'sehri' at food joints that underscored Ramzan and Eid for not just devout Muslims but for others as well have receded like a distant dream for those like Parvez.
+Who would have thought that instead of dwelling on the spread laid out across virtually every dining table in a Muslim household at 'iftar', families this Ramzan would be sweating over arranging oxygen cylinders, oxygen concentrators, hospital beds and plasma or a burial spot for friends and family hit by the deadly virus. ''Iftar is such an amazing time when we pray to God, have a wholesome meal with the family and count our blessings.
+But it has not been so this time where we are daily dealing with some bad news or another,'' Parvez told PTI as India on Wednesday again reported more than 4,000 Covid deaths.

 Though mosques have been open in many places during Ramzan, prayers were held with COVID norms and restrictions.
 Also, many appeals were made by clerics asking people to pray at home, especially in Covid hotspots.

 The special Eid prayers will also not be the same.
-In several cities, it has been decided that prayers will not be held in Edgars but local mosques with social distancing norms.
+In several cities, it has been decided that prayers will not be held in Eidgahs but in local mosques with social distancing norms.
 At other places, calls have made urging people to offer Eid prayers at home.

 ''I appeal to all Muslims to perform Eid prayers following all local Covid-related protocols and guidelines.
 Do not gather in large numbers and it would be best that you perform prayers inside your homes,'' prominent Muslim body Jamiat Ulema-e-Hind president Maulana Arshad Madani told PTI.